Cannass/TiktokDownloader/DOCS.md

 ## 🏗 Architecture

-- **Structure Overview**: The project is structured into main source directory with subdirectories for utilities, bot handling, and image handling.
+- **Structure Overview**: The project is structured into main and utility modules within the src directory, with specific directories for bot handling and image processing.

 - **Entry Points**:
   - `src/index.js`